 A few weeks before Thanksgiving, begin planning your menu.
 Thanksgiving isn’t the time to experiment with new dishes.
 If you must incorporate a recipe you saw online, test it out on immediate family members.
 If it’s a success, add it to the lineup.
 Thanksgiving is often a potluck, pulling together contributions from every family member — and their signature dishes.
 So delegate.
 Don’t stress yourself out cooking everything on your own.
 Take the delicious help!

 Once you know who’s cooking what, it’s time to grocery shop.
 Write out a detailed list and try to grab everything in one trip.
 You want to avoid the Thanksgiving rush!
 By shopping early, you’ll have time to search for coupons and bargains.
 You’ll also avoid the lines and the possibility of your item running out of stock.

 3. Fresh or fried?

 People who fry their turkey on Thanksgiving swear it tastes better than a roasted bird.
 But deep-frying turkey can be dangerous, so be sure to take the proper precautions if you decide to go that route.
 Place the deep fryer away from the house and keep a fire extinguisher nearby.
-If you have a taste for fresh turkey this year, Michigan State University advises buying the bird right before Thanksgiving.
 Fresh turkeys should be purchased no more than one or two days before the holiday meal.
 Just make sure you order it a few weeks in advance so you don’t end up birdless on Thanksgiving.